The Local Structure of Compactified Jacobians: Introduction

 \section{Introduction}

 This paper studies the local geometry of compactified Jacobians associated to nodal curves.
 These are projective varieties that play a role similar to that of the Jacobian variety for a non-singular curve.
-Recall that a Jacobian can be viewed as the moduli space of degree $d$ line bundles on a non-singular curve.
+Recall that a Jacobian can be viewed as the moduli space of line bundles (of fixed degree) on a non-singular curve.
 A compactified Jacobian is an analogous parameter space associated to a nodal curve.
 A major barrier to constructing these spaces is that, while the moduli space of fixed degree line bundles on a nodal curve exists, it typically does not have nice properties: often it has infinitely many connected components (i.e.~is not of finite type), and these components fail to be proper.
 To construct a well-behaved compactified Jacobian, one must modify the moduli problem.
-There are a number of different ways to do this, and the literature on the compactification problem is vast (e.g.~\cite{ishida}, \cite{dsouza}, \cite{OS}, \cite{caporaso}, \cite{simpson}, \cite{Pan}, \cite{jarvis}, \cite{esteves01}).
+There are a number of different ways to do this, and the literature on the compactification problem is vast (e.g.~\cite{ishida}, \cite{dsouza}, \cite{OS}, \cite{altman80}, \cite{Ses}, \cite{caporaso}, \cite{simpson}, \cite{Pan}, \cite{jarvis}, \cite{esteves01}, \cite{melo07}, \cite{ftt}).

-Geometric Invariant Theory (GIT) provides a general framework for these types of compactification problems, and in this approach, the compactified Jacobian $\PXdb$ of a nodal curve $X$ is constructed as a coarse moduli space of certain line bundles together with their degenerations: rank $1$, torsion-free sheaves.
-The sheaves parameterized by $\PXdb$ are those rank $1$, torsion-free sheaves that satisfy a certain numerical (semi-)stability condition.
-The specific condition differs from construction to construction.
-In the work of Simpson \cite{simpson}, the condition is slope semi-stability with respect to an ample line bundle, while in the work of Oda--Seshadri \cite{OS}, the condition is $\phi$-semi-stability with respect to a linear algebraic parameter $\phi$.
-We will refer to any of these numerical conditions as a semi-stability condition.
+Geometric Invariant Theory (GIT) provides a general framework for these types of compactification problems, and in this approach, a compactified Jacobian $\bar{J}(X)$ of a nodal curve $X$ is constructed as a coarse moduli space of certain line bundles together with their degenerations: rank $1$, torsion-free sheaves.
+The sheaves parameterized by $\bar{J}(X)=\bar{J}_{\phi}(X)$ are those rank $1$, torsion-free sheaves that are semistable with respect to a numerical polarization $\phi$ (see Definitions \ref{D:numpol} and \ref{D:phi-ss}).
+As explained in \cite[Sec.
+2]{MV}, this semistability condition generalizes the other know semistability conditions that appear in the work of Oda-Seshadri \cite{OS}, Seshadri \cite{Ses}, Esteves \cite{esteves01} as well as the more familiar slope semistability condition with respect to an ample line bundle that appears in the work of Simpson \cite{simpson}.
+In general, compactified Jacobians are non-fine moduli spaces because typically there are non isomorphic semistable sheaves $I$ and $I'$ that correspond to the same point $[I]=[I']\in \bar{J}(X)$.
+Indeed, this happens precisely when two Jordan-H\"older filtrations of $I$ and $I'$ have the same stable factors.
+If a Jordan-H\"older filtration of $I$ splits, i.e. if $I$ is the direct sum of stable sheaves supported on subcurves of $X$, we say that $I$ is polystable.
+Therefore, given a point $x\in \bar{J}(X)$, there exists a unique polystable sheaf $I$ such that $[I]=x\in \bar{J}(X)$; see \S \ref{SS:compJac} for more details.